Suncoast Motion Picture Company

-Suncoast Motion Picture Company was an American chain of retail stores specializing in new and used physical media, primarily CDs, DVDs, Blu-rays, and vinyl records, as well as collectibles.
+Suncoast Motion Picture Company (Suncoast) is an American chain of retail stores specializing in new and used physical media, primarily CDs, DVDs, Blu-rays, and vinyl records, as well as collectibles.

-Suncoast was a subsidiary of Sunrise Records, and its stores were largely stocked the same as their FYE stores.
+Suncoast was initially a subsidiary of Musicland before being purchased by Transworld Entertainment.
+After the purchase most stores were stocked like its sister chain FYE.
+Transworld entertainment was purchased by Sunrise Records in 2020 making Suncoast a subsidiary of it.

+As of 2025, only two stores remain in the chain.
+One is in Jacksonville, North Carolina at the Jacksonville Mall.
+The second store which is a combination of both an FYE and a Suncoast Motion picture company store remains in Beavercreek, Ohio in The Mall at Fairfield Commons.

 History

-The first Suncoast store opened in Roseville, Minnesota, in 1986 as Paramount Pictures, changing their name to Suncoast Motion Picture Company in 1988.
+The first Suncoast store opened in Roseville, Minnesota, in 1986 as Paramount Pictures.
+This was a joint venture between the Paramount movie studio and Musicland, which at the time was one of the largest music and video retailers in the United States.
+Once Paramount pulled out of the joint venture, Musicland changed the store’s name to Suncoast Motion Picture Company in 1988.

-In 1999, Musicland launched websites for Suncoast, Sam Goody, and Media Play.
+In 1999, Musicland launched websites for Suncoast, Sam Goody, Media Play, and Oncue.

 In 2001, Best Buy purchased their then parent-company, Musicland, for $685 million.

 In January 2003, Best Buy closed 20 Suncoast stores as part of a larger closing that included 90 Sam Goody stores.

 Later that year in June 2003, Sun Capital Partners assumed Musicland's liabilities from Best Buy.